Renaissance architecture of Toulouse: Pont-Neuf

-Hôtels particuliers
+Hôtels particuliers (townhouses)

 In France, and contrary to Italy for example, the term "palace" is generally reserved for the residences of kings or princes.
 The urban residences of the elite of non-royal descent are therefore often referred to as "hôtels particuliers".
 But these hôtels can be of very different sizes and natures, designating the homes of wealthy bourgeois as well as those of the high nobility.
 It is therefore generally accepted that they can be described as townhouses of a grand sort.